Almarai: Early years (1977–2010)

 Savola owns a quarter of its shares and the rest has been on the market since 2006.
 In 2005, Almarai entered a new phase, transformed from a company with limited liability to a joint-stock company.
 The move was part of the company's IPO, as they floated 30% of the company shares on the Saudi Arabian stock market, the Tadawul.
 All shareholders, including The Savola Group, diluted their shares for the IPO to take place.
 However exact figures were never revealed how the 30% of shares were divided.

 In 2006, Almarai began to diversify its portfolio by pushing promotions on other dairy products and not just milk.
 It held a cheddar cheese product promotion throughout the Middle East to try and increase the number of households that bought the cheese on a regular basis.
 At the beginning of 2007, Almarai signed a memorandum of understanding with the authorized partners in Western Bakeries Company Limited, to acquire up to 100% ownership of these companies.
 And then raise the capital of the company to (1.090) million Saudi riyals.
 The current capital is SR 8 billion.

 In 2009, Almarai and PepsiCo announced that they would be forming a joint venture, International Dairy and Juice Limited, known as IDJ.
 They then announced that they would be acquiring Egypt's International Company for Agro-Industrial Projects (Beyti).
 The company specializes in dairy and juice products, including plain and flavored ultra-high-temperature (UHT) milk, flavored yogurt, cheese and a variety of juices.
 The brand name was known throughout Egypt and continued to operate under its name as a subsidiary of the IDJ joint venture.
 During that year, Almarai also moved into the poultry market.
 This was following the acquisition of Hail Agricultural Development Co.
 The lucrative poultry business was purchased for $253.2 million in cash and stock to complete the takeover.

 As part of the PepsiCo partnership, Almarai also moved into the Jordanian drinks market.
 IDJ acquired a 75% stake in Teeba, a leading Jordanian dairy producer.
-This helped strengthen Almarai's presence in the country's dairy market, but also Pepsi used the acquisition to launch Tropicana orange juice drinks into the Jordanian market.
+This helped strengthen Almarai's presence in the country's dairy market, and Pepsi used the acquisition to launch Tropicana orange juice drinks into the Jordanian market.

 The expansion and growth of the dairy producer continued into 2010, when it was announced they planned on expanding its operations into Pakistan.
 The likelihood was that Almarai would invest in the country's dairy market through acquisition.